Myrna Cunningham: Indigenous communities, education, and rights

 In 1992 she was the coordinator of the Continental Campaign of indigenous, black and popular resistance and she has been an activist for the individual and collective rights of women and men of indigenous peoples in her country, for the Organization of American States (OAS) and the United Nations (UN).
 She has been a promoter before international cooperation agencies in the search for funds and development of an external cooperation culturally respectful with indigenous peoples and has worked on intercultural health issues and traditional medicine, in addition to continuing to collaborate with the Autonomous Regional Governments of Nicaragua in the process of establishing Intercultural Health Models.
 Cunningham has been active for international agencies to search for funds which promote external cooperation with indigenous peoples and she has worked on intercultural health issues and traditional medicine to establishing Intercultural Health Models.

 In 1994, Cunningham founded the University of the Autonomous Regions of the Nicaraguan Caribbean Coast, one of the first higher education for indigenous people, which has become a model for the continent.
 Simultaneously, she worked as promoter for Regional Autonomous Education System (Sistema Educativo Autonómico Regional - SEAR).

 She was the president of the Center for the Autonomy and Development of Indigenous Peoples (Centro para la Autonomía y Desarollo de los Pueblos Indígenas - CADPI), an organization that works in the areas of intercultural communication, cultural revitalization, indigenous women's rights, climate change and its impact on indigenous peoples.
 She also established an observatory of regional multi-ethnic autonomy in Nicaragua.

 From 2011 to 2013, she was chair of the United Nations Permanent Forum on Indigenous Issues.

 In 2014, she advised the president of the United Nations General Assembly for the Conference of Indigenous Peoples of the UN.

 She is currently president of the Permanent Forum on Indigenous Issues with the UN, and board member with Women's Rights and Development (AWID).
 For the Tropical Agricultural Research and the Center for Higher Education she works on the projects to fight hunger and famine and supports a trust fund for Indigenous Peoples.
 CunninghamCunningham is also the first vice president of the board of directors of the fund for the development of indigenous peoples of Latin America and the Caribbean.

 Women's rights

 Cunningham is active in defense of women's rights and specifically the rights of indigenous women both in her country and in the continental and global context.
 She is a member of the board of directors of the Global Fund for Women and advisor to the Alliance of Indigenous Women of Mexico and Central America, the Continental Liaison for Indigenous Women and the International Forum of Indigenous Women (Foro International de Mujeres Indigenas - FIMI).

+In 1994 she was elected to the national directorate of the SNLF as part of a movement to increase women's representation at the highest levels of the SNLF; other women elected at the same time included Dorotea Wilson, Mónica Baltodano, Benigna Mendiola and Dora Maria Tellez.